-Arguments in favor of the Canon EOS Rebel T5i:
+Reasons to prefer the Canon EOS Rebel T5i:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (440 versus 295) out of a single battery charge.

 - More affordable: Was released into a lower priced segment (17 percent cheaper at launch).